ibm-cloud-docs/EventStreams/connecting_cos.md

 The Connect REST API is then available at `http://localhost:8083`.
 If you want more information about the API, see [Kafka Connect REST Interface](http://kafka.apache.org/documentation/#connect_rest){: external}.

 So, you now have the Kafka Connect runtime that is deployed and running in {{site.data.keyword.containershort}}.
-Next, configure and start the {{site.data.keyword.cos_short}} connector.
+Next, configure, and start the {{site.data.keyword.cos_short}} connector.

 ## Step 6.
 Configure the cos-sink JSON file
 {: #step6_config_json}

 Edit the `cos-sink.json` file located in `kafka-connect-ibmcos-sink/config/` so that at a minimum your required properties are completed with your information.
-Although the configuration properties cos.object.deadline.seconds, cos.interval.seconds, and cos.object.records are listed as optional, you must set at least one of these properties to a non-default value.
+Although the configuration properties cos.object.deadline.seconds, cos.interval.seconds, and cos.object.records are listed as optional, you must set at least one of these properties to a nondefault value.

 ### cos-sink.json file properties
 {: #cos-sink_props}